MicrosoftDocs/msteams-docs/msteams-platform/troubleshoot/troubleshoot.md

 ### Can't authorize the user or display your auth provider in your tab

-Unless you are doing silent authentication, you must follow the authentication process provided by the [Microsoft Teams JavaScript library](jslibrary.md).
+Unless you are doing silent authentication, you must follow the authentication process provided by the [Microsoft Teams JavaScript client SDK](~/reference/library/client-sdk-javascript).

 Also note: Due to changes introduced in July 2017, we require all authentication flow to start and end on your domain, which must be listed in the `validDomains` object in your manifest.

-For more information about authentication, please see [Authenticate a user in your Microsoft Teams tab](auth.md).
+For more information about authentication, please see [Authenticate a user](~/concepts/authentication).

 ### Static tabs not showing up